MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 > Don't use this policy in Windows 10, version 1607 devices, instead use the new policies listed in [Changes in Windows 10, version 1607 for update management](device-update-management.md#windows10version1607forupdatemanagement).
 You can continue to use DeferUpdatePeriod for Windows 10, version 1511 devices.

-Allows IT Admins to specify update delays for up to 4 weeks.
+Allows IT Admins to specify update delays for up to four weeks.

 Supported values are 0-4, which refers to the number of weeks to defer updates.